Sanmo-Labs/rumpty-docs/docs/getting-started/quick-start.md

 ## Launch a virtual machine

 1. Go to **Compute → Virtual Machines → Create VM**
+2. Name the VM and select a region
-2. Choose an OS image, plan, and region
+3. Choose an OS image and version, then a plan
-3. Attach your SSH key
+4. Attach your SSH key
-4. Click **Create VM**
+5. Click **Create VM**

 Connect using the [Rumpty CLI](/virtual-machines/connecting) once it's ready: